Clustering, intermittency and scaling for passive particles on fluctuating surfaces: Introduction

 \item Starting from a random distribution, how do clustering and intermittency build up during the coarsening regime describing the approach to steady state?
 Is there a growing length scale, and if so how do scaling functions differ from those in phase ordering systems, for both coarsening and aging? \end{itemize}

-The answers to these questions depend on whether the driving surface obeys EW or KPZ dynamics, and if the latter, then whether particles move along (advection) or against (antiadvection, AA) the direction of surface growth.
-For advection, earlier work has shown that the particle dynamics is slaved to the surface, implying $z=z_s$ \cite{Chin2002}.
-For AA however, $z$ is distinct from $z_s$ \cite{DK2000,DrosselPRB2002}, while for EW driving $z=z_s$ but there are multiplicative logarithmic corrections \cite{BP1993, Huveneers}.
-The importance of the exponent $z$ is that it determines the growth of a diverging length $\mathcal{L}(t)\sim t^{1/z}$ which enters a scaling description of coarsening and aging.
+In the remainder of this section, we attempt to provide a coherent account of the answers to the questions posed above.
+We refer to the results of earlier work as well as results obtained in this paper, highlighting the differences brought in by the three different drivings we have considered.

+Our interest in single particle motion stems from the fact that it has strong implications for the many particle system: the displacement of a single particle in time $t$ governs the size of the basin $\mathcal L(t) \sim t^{1/z}$ within which particles cluster in the many-particle system, as explained in Section VII.
+Thus the exponent $z$ enters a scaling description of coarsening and aging.
+For KPZ advection, earlier work has shown that the particle dynamics is slaved to the surface, implying $z=z_s=3/2$ \cite{BP1993,DrosselPRB2002,Chin2002}, whereas for KPZ-AA, $z \simeq 1.74$ which is distinct from $z_s$ \cite{DK2000,DrosselPRB2002}.
+For EW driving, the growth of the mean squared displacement is proportional to the time, with multiplicative logarithmic corrections \cite{BP1993, Huveneers}.
+In this paper, we provide a numerical estimate of the power of the logarithm.

+To monitor correlations between two particles which start at the same spot, it is useful to study the time evolution of the probability distribution of the separation \cite{Ueda_Sasa2015}.
+A scaling approach \cite{SBComment} reveals an important distinction between KPZ advection on the one hand, and EW and KPZ-AA dynamics on the other.
+For KPZ driving, interestingly, the fraction of time of the trajectory pair would be within a finite range is finite even in the $t\rightarrow \infty$ limit, whereas the fraction goes to zero for EW and KPZ-AA driving.

-To study intermittency in steady state, we analyze the structure function of number fluctuations in a stretch of $l$ successive sites.
-We find evidence of spatial multiscaling in all the cases; in the case of advection, it takes on a particularly extreme but simple form.
+To study intermittency in steady state, we analyze the high-order structure functions of particle number in a stretch of $l$ successive sites.
+We find evidence of spatial multiscaling in all the cases; in the case of KPZ advection, it takes on a particularly extreme but simple form while it leads to a whole spectrum of exponents associated with EW and KPZ-AA driving, revealing that both self-similarity and intermittency coexist in the spatial structures.
 Further, temporal fluctuations also exhibit intermittency, quantified by showing that the flatness diverges as the scaled time $t/\tau_l$ approaches zero where $\tau_l \sim l^{z}$.